Click here to register!

 N’jaila Rhee is currently a marketing professional and freelance journalist.
 She received her BA in Journalism/Communication Media from Rutgers University and went on to work in print, broadcast and public/media relations.
 Rhee was a speaker at Banana 2, the Asian-American media conference, speaking on niche blogging and online community building.
-She has also written about dating, body image and safe sex in the digital age on sites like Racialious.com and 8Asians.com.
+She has also written about dating, body image and safe sex in the digital age on sites like Racialious.com, 8Asians.com and Youoffendmeyouoffendmyfamily.com.

 N’jaila can be heard on the podcasts We Nerd Hard and The Alter Negro Sho with John Minus, which was nominated for Best Podcast at the BlackWeblog Awards.
 Her own site, BlasianBytch.com was also nominated for the 2010 and 2012 Black WebBlog Award for best Sexuality/Relationship site and was one of Sexforums.com Best of the Web in 2012.

-N’jaila is presenting Does This Panel Make Me Look Fat?: Body Image and Sexuality and Sex in the Media: From Pitch to Print; What Does Sex Really Sell?.
+N’jaila is presenting Does This Panel Make Me Look Fat?: Body Image and Sexuality.
 Find N’jaila on Twitter and Facebook.

-Quetzal is presenting Making Comprehensive Sex Education into Inclusive Sex Education.
+Quetzal is presenting Moving from Comprehensive to Inclusive Sex Education.
 Find Quetzal on Twitter.

 Dr. Robert Morgan Lawrence has a Doctorate of Education in Human Sexuality and holds another doctorate in health care, which informs his sexological perspective.
 He’s served as a sex industry consultant, educator, media voice, and academic author, and has lectured both nationally and internationally about human sexuality and health.
 He has been an Associate Fellow of the American Academy of Clinical Sexology, the Chapter Secretary for the Society for the Scientific Study of Sexuality, and a member of the San Francisco Coalition for Healthy Sex.
 From 1979 Lawrence served on the switchboard and training staff, then as coordinator, of SF Sex Information.
 He and his partner Dr. Carol Queen left the organization to pursue their own projects, including the Center for Sex & Culture.